drnikki/zotero-util/annotated-biblio.md

 1. A library that uses tags (or other grouping mechanism to identify candidate items)
 2. A library that attaches annotations to the item in Zotero
-3. A library that tags those items with a special tag (I'm calling it _annotation_) and that makes sure that that tag is applied _only_ to attatchments and never to top-level items.
+3. A library that tags those items with a special tag (I'm calling it _annotation_) and that makes sure that that tag is applied _only_ to attachments and never to top-level items.
 4. A terminal to run python scripts

 # Alternative approaches (aka, too much background information)